Skip to main content

 (U) "Governmental aggregation program" means the aggregation program established by the governmental aggregator with a fixed aggregation term, which shall be a period of not less than one year and no more than three years.

-(V) "Governmental aggregator" shall have the meaning set forth in division (A)(13) of section 4928.01 of the Revised Code.
+(V) "Governmental aggregator" has the same meaning as set forth in division (A)(13) of section 4928.01 of the Revised Code.

 (Y) "OCC" means the Ohio consumers' counsel.